 The College Year consists of Thirty-six weeks divided into two Semesters.

-The First Semester opens on the third Monday in September and continues eighteen weeks.
+The First Semester opens September 14, and continues eighteen weeks.

 The Second Semester opens on the first Monday in February, and continues eighteen weeks, closing with Commencement Day.